intermezzOS/book/src/hello-world.md

 memory location `0xb8000`.
 That’s what this line does.

 Why?
 Well, we’re using the screen as a “memory mapped” device.
-Specific positions in memory correspond to certian positions on the screen.
+Specific positions in memory correspond to certain positions on the screen.
 And the position `0xb8000` is one of those positions: the upper-left corner of the screen.